marwan-osama/quoridor/README.md

 - A wall placement is **invalid** if it blocks all paths to the goal

 ---

+## Additional Feature : Custom Board Size Feature

+This implementation supports **dynamic board sizes**, allowing players to play Quoridor on boards larger or smaller than the standard (9x9).

+### Available Custom Board Sizes
+- **5 × 5**
+- **7 × 7**
+- **9 × 9** (default / classic)
+- **11 × 11**

+### How It Works
+- The board size can be changed **directly from the main menu**

+- The game automatically:
+  - Rebuilds the board graph
+  - Repositions players to the center (start position)
+  - Adjusts goal rows

+- All rules (valid paths, wall legality, AI logic) remains the same for any board size

+### Why This Feature Actually Matter
+- Smaller boards means faster, more tactical games (suitable for beginners to understand how game works AND for professionals to train on limited number of moves)
+- Larger boards means longer, more strategic matches (suitable for long fun games AND for professionals to train on very large amount of moves, thus learning to choose wisely)
+- Demonstrates a **fully scalable graph-based design**

 ## Screenshots of Game in Action